 14. Rhaeadr Dolgoch

 The waterfall walk at Dolgoch is one of the finest on offer in Wales.
-This atmospheric gorge walk is located in Southern Snowdonia and is an ideal low-level walk to recover from a day spent hiking nearby Cadair Idris.
+This atmospheric gorge walk is located in the quieter region of Southern Snowdonia.
+This is an ideal, low-level walk to recover from a day spent hiking nearby Cadair Idris which is a classic hike in Snowdonia.

 The steps are quite steep and slippery in places so tread carefully.